 Compare the average household size in Kensington and Chelsea (2.02 persons per house) where houses are well endowed with space and rooms and the population is declining with rapidly growing Newham, the location of the Olympic village.
-It has not only the highest level of poverty but the highest average household size 3.01 persons per house.
+It has not only the highest level of poverty but also the highest average household size 3.01 persons per house.
 Needless to say, houses here have fewer rooms and are smaller.
 Yet Council Tax payments for band H properties, large detached houses or apartments, often five or six times as large and gurgling with water-based devices are only twice that of a shoebox-sized, one-bathroom and two-bedroom rented house occupied by Duncan Smith's victims.
 The unfairness is palpable and exacerbated by the tax evasion tendencies of many of the wealthy occupants of the larger properties.
-And to make matters worse the new planning legislation introduced by Eric Pickles has been doctored to allow more new private houses to be built on greenfield sites.
+To make matters worse, the new planning legislation introduced by Eric Pickles has been doctored to allow more new private houses to be built on greenfield sites.
 This will make it less likely that run-down inner city housing will be redeveloped with a proportion of social housing.
-Rhe outcome will be a further increase in overcrowding and confining more people to live in the coalition's slums.
+The outcome will be a further increase in overcrowding and confining more people to live in the coalition's slums.

 Next, we heard of the tragic death of a young girl in Lancashire, only 10 miles from Boyle's home town of Radcliffe.
 She was savaged by five dogs including a couple of Staffordshire Bull Terriers.
 The government had failed to take any action on proposals to change the law surrounding dangerous dogs which were put forward by the select committee following several similar incidents in recent years.
 The select committee recommended extending the law to include dogs on private property and the introduction of dog control notices, which are used in Scotland.
 A dangerous dog tax would make far more sense than the bedroom tax.

 All of these events occurred after we were told that the government had agreed to spend £150m on adapting the Olympic stadium to accommodate West Ham United, who will have to find £15m, or half the price of Andy Carroll.
 The legacy of the Olympics is that Britain's 68th richest man, worth £500m acquired from owning half the porn industry in Britain and convicted of living off immoral earnings, gets £150m of government funding.
-Meanwhile funding for sports across the country has been drastically cut, so that clubs are struggling to meet the interest of youngsters inspired by the Olympics.
+Meanwhile funding for sports across the country has been drastically cut, and local sports clubs are struggling to meet the interest of youngsters inspired by the Olympics.
 Stadiums such as the athletic track in Sheffield are closing.
 The government truly live in a trance.

 This week's stories alone should make us think about someone like Danny becoming champion of the world, or at least PM; it might just stop the government's decisions being shite.